top of page

 Story of Heart Surgery before the era of Open Heart Procedures

 In the year 1896, Sir Stephen Paget wrote a book titled “ Surgery of the Chest”.
 In his book, he elaborated on the then thoracic procedures in vogue but opined that the pleura should not be breached.
 He was supported by Theodore Billroth, one of the leading surgeons of the time.
-Operating on the heart was considered a crime, and Billroth made the famous statement of proposing ex-communication of so-called surgeons if they try to do anything on the heart.
-Billroth’s skeptic attitude was also evident in his remarks in the surgery textbook, Handbook of General and Special Surgery.
+Operating on the heart was considered a crime, and Billroth made the famous statement of proposing ex-communication of so-called surgeons if they tried to do anything on the heart.
+Billroth’s sceptical attitude was also evident in his remarks in the surgery textbook, Handbook of General and Special Surgery.
 He stated, “The paracentesis of the hydropic pericardium is in my opinion, an operation approaching surgical frivolity.”

-That the heart can take sutures and can heal like other tissue was incomprehensible at that time.
-To quote Sir Stephen Paget “No new method, and no new discovery can overcome the natural difficulties that attend a wound of the heart".
+That the heart can take sutures and heal like other tissue was incomprehensible at that time.
+To quote Sir Stephen Paget “No new method, and no discovery can overcome the natural difficulties that attend a wound of the heart".
 The command of the German physician, geologist and naturalist, Ernest Dieffenbach to "stop at the pleura" was obeyed by all prudent surgeons of his time.
 It was strongly believed that to open the chest was to kill the patient.
 Surgeons believed that once a hole in the chest wall larger than the laryngeal aperture was created, ventilation would effectively cease.
-However, that very year something unusual happened and a heart wound were suture repaired by a courageous German surgeon, Dr. Ludwig Rehn.
+However, that very year something unusual happened and a heart wound was suture repaired by a courageous German surgeon, Dr. Ludwig Rehn.
 The patient survived.
 People became aware of the fact that heart wounds can be repaired by sutures and patients can survive with a usual heart function thereafter.

-Ferdinand Sauerbruch In 1904 introduced the German “unterdruck” technique where the entire operating theatre was converted into a negative pressure (-15 cm of H2O) to keep the lung expanded during surgery.
+Ferdinand Sauerbruch In 1904 introduced the German “unterdruck” technique which the entire operating theatre was converted into a negative pressure (-15 cm of H2O) to keep the lung expanded during surgery.
 A German alternative “uberdruck ” procedure was there but this required keeping the patient’s head in a positive pressure environment.
 The setup was complex and did not become popular.

 Sauerbruch visited America and after a demonstration left the entire operating theatre set up with Willy Meyer, an avid fan of the idea.
 Meyer was interested in thoracic problems and involved his engineer brother.
 They came out with a “universal chamber” where either the patient with the entire surgical team had to stay the entire procedure in a negative pressure chamber, or a box with positive pressure was constructed for the patient’s head with the surgeons working outside at atmospheric pressure and the patient's thorax in a negative chamber.
 This remained the usual method for Thoracic exploration for a long time and Sauerbruch’s book, “Die Chirurgie der Brustorgane” was considered to be a bible for Thoracic Surgeons till the 1930s.

 That the heart can withstand manipulation and suture had been proved earlier.
 There are circulated reports of Francisco Romero’s pericardial drainage methods way back in 1801 and is considered by some the first successful surgery on the heart.
 There have been claims by Baron Dominique Jean Larrey in the intervening period of successful treatment of a Napoleonic soldier with a thoracic injury with lung exposure.
 Animal experiments during this period also showed that the heart was able to withstand sutures.
-John Bingham Roberts first proposed, to quote him, “The time may possibly come when wounds of the heart itself will be treated by pericardial incision to allow extraction of clots and perhaps to suture the cardiac muscle.”
+John Bingham Roberts first proposed, to quote him, “The time may come when wounds of the heart itself will be treated by pericardial incision to allow extraction of clots and perhaps to suture the cardiac muscle.”
 This was in 1881.
 Block’s work with sutures on rabbit hearts validated animal experiments.
 Similar work was done by Simplicio Del Vecchio in Italy (1885), and Charles Albert Elsberg in the Americas.
 The latter by his animal experiments theorized in 1909 that, quote, “Above all my experiments seem to show that a mammalian heart will bear a much greater amount of manipulation than has hitherto been suspected.
 Very large wounds of the heart can heal, and the healing process occurs in a manner entirely analogous to that in other muscular tissues.”

 Rehn’s feat was not a mean one.
 His operation was not planned and was on a backdrop of reverence for the organ, disbelief, and against recommendations of greats of the time.
-So much so, he appears apologetic in his opening remarks and states:
+So much so, that he appears apologetic in his opening remarks and states:

 In the desperate case of a stab wound of the right ventricle, I was forced to operate...
 There was no other option open to me, with the patient lying before me, bleeding to death.
 After a perusal of the following case history, the surgeon will be able to place himself in my position.
 Though one would have liked to have had time to carefully consider the problem, it demanded an immediate solution...